Guardianship Attorney in Portland, Oregon

 old

 Portland, OR family law attorney Matthew Muenzen talks about the legal responsibilities of a guardian.
-A guardian of a child essentially takes the place of a parent in terms of decision-making and physical custody.
-The guardian assumes the role of the child’s parent, even though they are not the biological parent.
-They are responsible for the child’s care and well-being, providing for the child, and making decisions related to education, schooling, religion, extracurricular activities, and medical needs.
-It is important to note that parents do not lose their parental rights when guardianship is granted to another person.
-However, once a person becomes a guardian, they are responsible for raising and caring for the child until the guardianship ends or the child reaches 18 years old.
+He explains that as a guardian of a child, an individual assumes many of the responsibilities typically held by a parent, particularly in decision-making and physical custody.
+While not the biological parent, the guardian is required to care for the child, provide for their needs, and make key decisions regarding education, religion, extracurricular activities, and medical care.
+It is important to note that the child’s parents do not lose their parental rights when a guardian is appointed.
+However, once someone becomes a guardian, they are legally responsible for raising and caring for the child until the guardianship is terminated or the child reaches the age of 18.

 More Videos From This Lawyer